dennis-lawter/bytomancer-aoc-2022/README.md

    - A `.env` file is required with `SESSION=<Session ID from your cookie>`.
    - Files are downloaded to a `_cache/` folder created in the project root.
    - If an input file is already found locally, that file is loaded instead.
+2. Final submissions are sent automatically to the form.
+   - Using the same `.env` as above, executing the program with the `-s` or `--submit` option will send the result to the website's submission URL.
+   - The resulting page is scanned and outputs a result to the command line.
-2. Arguments dictate the solution to be run.
+3. Arguments dictate the solution to be run.
    - After discovering significant re-use between the days, I decided to package my code together in a single project.
    - Execution is performed with `cargo run -- dXsY`, representing day X solution Y.
-3. Colorization is used heavily.
+4. Colorization is used heavily.
    - Tracking outputs and debugging is much simpler, thanks to the `colored` crate.